Informasjonsforvaltning/docs/README.md

 ```
 git clone --recurse-submodules https://github.com/Informasjonsforvaltning/docs.git
 cd docs
-hugo server - D # This will start hugo in draft livereload mode
+./bin/hugo server - D # This will start hugo in draft livereload mode
 atom . # Open the content folder in your favourite editor
 ```
 At http://localhost:1313 you will see your site as you update and save content.